-As the Company's business evolves, the Company's board of directors and senior management regularly consider and assess the composition and qualification of its management team.
+As the Company's business evolves, the Board and senior management regularly consider and assess the composition and qualification of its management team.
 In addition contingencies and succession plans are regularly considered in order to attempt to successfully adapt to any management changes and to mitigate any adverse impact of any such changes.
 The Company cannot make assurances, however, that its management and operations will not be adversely affected by changes in management.